-All drivers will have completed the minibus training, completed the driver forms and have an up-to-date DBS disclosure.
+- All drivers will have completed the minibus training, completed the driver forms and have an up-to-date DBS disclosure.
 Minibus drivers are insured through the Farleigh Minibus policy.
 This is reviewed annually.
-Once a driver has passed their 70th birthday, they will be asked to retire.
+Once a driver has passed their 70th birthday, they will be asked to retire. - Drivers must always be accompanied by another adult or volunteer when transporting children. - Volunteers are responsible for the safety of children at all times including getting on and off the bus. - It is the responsibility of the Kids on Track volunteers to ensure that all passengers are wearing seatbelts at all times. - One adult must always sit in the back when there are passengers on the bus. - It is the responsibility of the Kids on Track volunteers to check the bus is clean and tidy at the end of the day.

-- o Drivers must always be accompanied by another adult or volunteer when transporting children. - o Volunteers are responsible for the safety of children at all times including getting on and off the bus. - o It is the responsibility of the Kids on Track volunteers to ensure that all passengers are wearing seatbelts at all times. - o One adult must always sit in the back when there are passengers on the bus. - o It is the responsibility of the Kids on Track volunteers to check the bus is clean and tidy at the end of - o the day. - o All drivers must read the pick-up and drop off policy prior to driving a bus. - Drivers should hand the mini-bus keys into the Kids on Track Office when they are not driving. - o In the event of a bus breaking down the driver should call the Kids on Track Office. - o Minibuses are clearly labelled with the Farleigh school logo and it is the responsibility of the Kids on Track volunteers to ensure that nothing happens to bring the Farleigh reputation into disrepute. - If (under exceptional circumstances) volunteers are using their cars for Kids on Track collection and drop off it is their responsibility to check they have the appropriate insurance, a current driving license and an up to date MOT.
+- All drivers must read the pick-up and drop off policy prior to driving a bus. - Drivers should hand the mini-bus keys into the Kids on Track Office at camp when they are not driving. - In the event of a bus breaking down the driver should call the Kids on Track Office at camp.